iupiew/jysi/content/index.md

+# I'm a fullstack developer with experience in Frontend, Robotics, Operating Systems.
+# Currently, my primary area of focus is on Blockchain and dApps.
-# I do UX/UI code audition debugguing your app Q/A testing and more...
+# Also I do UX/UI, Testing and Debuging code of various complexity.